How iOS 15 Privacy Updates Affect Email Marketing Tactics

 With this additional layer of inaccuracy, marketers must shift how they look at recipient engagement to be less focused on open events and more focused on other data points.
 This additional context could more accurately indicate a genuine interest from the human receiving the message.

-Short Term Impact of Privacy Updates
+Short Term Impact of iOS 15 Privacy Updates

-While the email industry doesn’t fully know how these changes will impact senders, we do know is that Apple’s Privacy Protection will:
+While the email industry doesn’t fully know how these changes will impact senders, what we do know is that Apple’s Privacy Protection will:

 - Impact the accuracy of this data for recipients across all domains- iOS15 Mail app users that opt-in will utilize email addresses at all mailbox providers